 While in Austria in 2001, Karl Mohr had a rear-view mirror glimpse of Canadian electronica and decided to start an experimental label called Multibeat Records.
 In essence, it consisted of a music review blog website featuring write-ups of some of the interesting submissions.
 Later, Mohr changed course and decided to use his record label exclusively to release his own projects.
 This was the first time Mohr attempted to establish a record label beyond DIY mail order flyers; he continued to build and develop the catalog until 2014.
-Tape Life Records is the natural extension of Multibeat Records including a full-scale reissuing of the catalog.
+Tape Life Records is the natural extension of Multibeat Records including a full-scale reissuing of the catalog, but carefully curating the very best works into sensible compilations.
 Whereas Multibeat Records was concerned with archiving musical output, Tape Life Records is focusing on high-quality recordings to be consumed by actual people.

 In the late 80s, back in the ‘zine days, Karl Mohr, recording as Karl Mohr Audio-Yo, ran a little one-sheet mail order service called Positive Vibe Entrainment [sic].
 PVE concerned itself with releasing DIY cassettes, merchandise and strange DIY curiosities.
 This, in the climate of other tape-label activity such as Shadow Canada and Bombshelter Productions.
 At that time, the Canadian alternative music beacon, Brave New Waves on CBC Radio, featured a segment called ‘Bag Of Tapes’ where cassettes from across the country were explored – Mohr’s connection to and subsequent airplay by host Brent Bambury was formative in his creation and dissemination of DIY music tapes.

 While Mohr held out for a long time with the cassette medium, in 1997 he launched his first compact disc release, The Heck, and his cassette activity formally ended in 1999.